Kat632/P2-Play-Your-Cards-Right/README.md

 When validating the HTML code, an issue was revealed in that you cannot have a type="" in an audio tag.
 This has now been removed.

 During Accessibility Testing, I discovered that the betting input requires a label tag.
-Issue fixed by wrapping "Place Your Bet:" with label tags.
+Issue fixed by wrapping "Place Your Bet:" with label tags, but then I had to restyle the text because you are not allowed to have a p element within a label element.

 Also during Accessibility Testing, I noticed that the font colour on my sound button wasn't enough of a contrast to the background colour, so it has been changed to #fff8e7 which is the same as all of the other buttons.
 Similarly, the social icons in the footer needed to be changed to #153243 to offer more of a contrast for visually impaired users.